Deirdre18/test-driven-development-with-python/README.md

 going to add that onto our change.
 Then finally we return the change list.
 So, this will get us past that hard-coded 2,1 that the function previously returned.
 Is it correct?
 Well, let's run it and see.

 No. We can see that what we got back was 5,2,1 where we expected to get 5,2.
 The function, as it stands, adds every coin less than 7 whether it is needed or not.
 5,2 should have been enough, but the function carried on.
 We need to modify it again to keep track of how much change there is left to pay after the coins have been added.
 Fortunately this is a fairly trivial change to make to our function.
 All we need to do is deduct the amount of the coin from the amount that we sent in.
 This time if we try it, you'll see that all of our tests pass.
 In our next video we'll complete our function and refactor our code.

+# Vending Machine Project-Part2

+## What is it?

+A vending machine function for determining the correct amount of change.

+## What does it do?

+Given an amount, it determines the change to be returned.
+We will build it using test-driven development.

+## How do you use it?

+Use the testing framework we built in the last lesson to add functionality to the vending machine module.

+LESSON:

+In our last video, we built our function incrementally and tested to make sure that it was working, but there's one scenario that we haven't tested for yet, which is when we might need more than one of a particular denomination of coin.
+Let's write a test to check for this scenario.
+This time, we're going to pass into our get_change function the value of 9.
+We'd expect to get back change of 5 cents 2 cents and 2 cents.
+What happens, then, if we save and run our function as it is now?
+Well, as we can see, it fails.
+We expected to get 5, 2 and 2, but what we actually got was a 5 cent a 2 cent and a 1 cent.
+The problem is that our function adds the 5 and the 2, but then we still have the outstanding amount of 2.
+The next coin is 1, which is less than the amount and so is added.
+We should have had the functionality to add another 2 cent coin rather than move on.
+Fortunately, this is a fairly trivial repair to make.
+We just need to change our "if" statement for a "while".

+Now, as long as the coin is less than or equal to the amount, it will carry on adding it and only when it's not will it move on or return the change.
+So, now we have a fully functioning program.
+We also have a suite of tests so we can refactor our code.
+The first thing we might notice in refactoring is that we have a duplicate list of coin denominations.
+We need to change that.
+We don't want to repeat ourselves, so we can add a variable called coins and give this our list ofcoi n denominations.
+Now we just need to go down to our if statement here and change it from the list to our variable "coins", and the same as well for our for loop.
+As we look at it too, though, we might realise that our if statements are now no longer required.
+The code itself is general enough to cover all of the scenarios that the if statements were previously covering, so we can remove those.
+Great!
+We now have a fully working and refactored function.

+Let's just run it and test it to make sure that everything works...and it does.
+But even more - the tests that we have allow us to add new features with confidence.
+For instance, let's add the ability now to be able to override the coin denominations.
+Here's a new test.
+So this time into our get_change function we're going to pass the value of 35 and a second argument that currently doesn't exist.
+We'll say we expected to get back 25 and 10.
+To get this test to pass we need to define the list of US coins, and we also need to add an optional argument to our get_change function.
+Let's go do that now.
+At the top here we can define a new list.
+We'll call it usd_coins and we'll put in the US coin denominations, which uses a quarter rather than 20 cents .
+We'll change the name of this one to eur_coins.
+Now we add our optional second argument into our get_change function.
+By putting the equals there it means that, if we don't supply the argument, it will default to using eur_coins.
+Now if we save and run our program again, we'll see that all of our tests pass including the one that has the optional second argument.
+So, we've completed our program built using Test-Driven Development.
+Now have a look at the challenges below.

+Change the function that we wrote so that instead of a list of coins it works with a dictionary that contains the coin denominations and the quantity of each coin available.
+Start with 20 of each coin.
+We'll give the option to override this by passing a dictionary to the function as we did with the US coins option.
+If a coin that would normally be used to make the change isn't available, then the program should attempt to use smaller coins to make up the change.
+If you can't make up the change at all with any of the coins available, then raise an error.
+Secondly, think how you could write a test that checks for a particular error.
+What kind of problems does that cause?
+We'll return to that in later lessons.
+So that concludes our Test-Driven Development unit.
+Well done, and don't forget to commit everything to git!